-A modern revival of the historic cyanotype process, blending traditional UV exposure with contemporary themes and materials.
+A revival of the historic cyanotype process, blending traditional UV exposure with contemporary themes and materials.

 Cory Woodall is an art historian, curator, and contemporary artist specializing in the historic cyanotype process.
 A graduate of the University of California, San Diego, she merges early photographic techniques with modern artistic perspectives to create evocative, nature-inspired works.